fullcube/loopback-ds-readonly-mixin/README.md

   }
 ```

+Attempting to update a Readonly model will reult in a 403 error.

 OPTIONS
 =============

-The specific fields that are marked as readonly can be set by passing an object to the mixin options.
+The specific fields that are to be marked as readonly can be set by passing an
+object to the mixin options.

 In this example we mark the `status` and `role` fields as readonly.